Attending lectures at La Trobe University Bendigo

-Would you like to sit in on some university lectures in the spring?
+Would you like to sit in on some university lectures?
 Don’t forget we are allowed, as U3A members, to attend lectures without paying a cent.
-It’s time to look at what’s on at La Trobe, Bendigo in the second semester which starts at the end of July.
 There’s a great list to choose from.
-Here are some recommendations with links to find out more:

 We are lucky to have an outstanding university at Bendigo, La Trobe, and luckier still as U3A Castlemaine members to be permitted to sit in on lectures at no charge.
 This great arrangement was set up around 2008 when two of our former presidents, Tom Comerford and Sally Kaptein, approached La Trobe.